Consensys/infura-sdk/README.md

 ## Prerequisites

-Sign in for the Beta on the [Beta Signup page](https://infura.io/resources/apis/nft-api-beta-signup).
+Sign up for the Beta on the [Beta Signup page](https://infura.io/resources/apis/nft-api-beta-signup).
 Once accepted, you will be able to use the NFT API and the NFT SDK.

 ## Initialize a new project